Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme.txt

       Baldur's Gate at a huge discount.
 Item description has been fixed.
       As a bonus I have also fixed an inactive effect in its charged ability to make it slightly more worthwhile.
+      Note: For technical reasons the ring will not be available if you have SoD installed

     Dorn:
     BG:EE: